JohannesLorenz/lmms-wiki/FAQ.md

+## Project Compression
-**What is the compression format used to compress projects ?**
+* The compression format used to compress projects is `qCompress` (`libz`).
-qCompress/qUncompress which itself uses libz.
-For decompressing projects, use `lmms -d inputfile.mmpz > output.mmp`
+* For decompressing projects using lmms, use `lmms -d inputfile.mmpz > output.mmp`

-**What language is LMMS programmed in and how can I help contribute to this project?**
-It is programmed with C++ and Qt4/Qt5 and you can visit the [[LMMS Roadmap|Roadmap]] for details.
-You can also help by contributing translations, contributing to the Wiki, and more...

-**I installed the latest version of LMMS, but the interface is broken!
-Why?**
-You most likely have an older version of LMMS installed in parallel, and thus still have the older LMMS theme selected in the settings.
-Older themes (from 0.4.x and older) no longer work in LMMS 1.0.0 and newer.
-You need to set LMMS to use the new default theme.
+* To decompress a project using a 3rd party language, such as php, see [here](https://gist.github.com/tresf/e5d4f1edb5a93b36f779359eb44b008a).

+## Artwork Corrupted
+* If LMMS was installed successfully but the artwork displays artifacts, you may have an older LMMS theme selected in the settings.
+Themes cannot be used between releases.
+A `1.0.x` theme will not work with `1.1.x`, etc.
+* You may reset the LMMS theme by renaming `~/.lmmsrc.xml` or setting the theme to blank using Preferences, Directories, Theme Directory.
+See also issue [#1187](../issues/1187).